inducer/loopy/doc/tutorial.rst

         }
     }

 In this kernel, when a thread performs the second instruction it uses data produced by *different* threads during the first instruction.
 Because of this, barriers are required for correct execution, so loopy inserts them.
-Now we'll count the barriers using :func:`loopy.get_barrier_poly`:
+Now we'll count the barriers using :func:`loopy.get_synchronization_map`:

 .. doctest::

-    >>> sync_map = lp.get_synchronization_poly(knl)
+    >>> sync_map = lp.get_synchronization_map(knl)
     >>> print(lp.stringify_stats_mapping(sync_map))
     barrier_local : { 1000 }
     kernel_launch : { 1 }
     <BLANKLINE>

-Based on the kernel code printed above, we would expect each thread to encounter 50x10x2 barriers, which matches the result from :func:`loopy.get_barrier_poly`.
+Based on the kernel code printed above, we would expect each thread to encounter 50x10x2 barriers, which matches the result from :func:`loopy.get_synchronization_map`.
 In this case, the number of barriers does not depend on any inames, so we can pass an empty dictionary to :func:`islpy.eval_with_dict`.

 .. }}}